Useful pages on the regulator website

 Notes for foreign investors

-The Foreign Investment Act (Ley de Inversión Extranjera) was been amended to eliminate restrictions on foreign investment in Mexico’s energy industry (both the power and O&G sectors).
+The Foreign Investment Act (Ley de Inversión Extranjera) was amended to eliminate restrictions on foreign investment in Mexico’s energy industry (both the power and O&G sectors).
 The only relevant consideration is that the holder of the related permits must be, in all cases, a Mexican commercial entity, which nevertheless can be wholly owned by foreign investors.

 Pursuant to the Federal Labour Law (Ley Federal del Trabajo), at least 90% of the employees of any employer have to be Mexican.
 In technical and professional categories, employers should use Mexican workers unless no suitable candidates are available, in which case, they may temporarily hire foreign workers (up to 10% in the relevant specialised area).
 This rule is not applicable to directors and managers.